miracleonyenma/portfolioX/content/articles/Adding-images-to-your-nuxtcontent-articles.md

 ---
 title: Adding images to your nuxt/content articles
 description: Here's a way to add images into your article content in your nuxt/content project
-tags: [Nuxt Content, Nuxt, VueJS, frontend, Blog series]
+tags: [Nuxt, Nuxt Content, Vue, Blog features]
 ---

 <!-- ## Outline